We all need that quick pick-me-up from time-to-time. And some of us need it every day, multiple times a day.

 As the oldest building in Lebanon, the 200-year-old building includes a chic retail shop, outdoor patio, along with an upstairs seating space inspired by wooden furniture and rustic décor.
 The coffee shop is owned by a mother and daughter pair.

 >>RELATED: 4 ways that Dayton’s local coffee scene is growing

 “I think we have a fun and inviting atmosphere; it’s relaxed,” said owner Kristen Ponchot, daughter of Dee Alexander, who both have renovated a block of businesses in Lebanon.

 Lot No. 1 is faith-based and offers an organic bean by a local roaster.

-What to try: The most popular drink is the caramel macchiato and vanilla latte.
+What to try: The most popular drinks are the caramel macchiato and vanilla latte.
 Drinks range from $1.85 to $4.65.
-Their pastry pocket is similar to a Pop-Tart but has unique fillings such as a pineapple and rosemary to their most popular flavor of blackberry thyme.
+Their pastry pocket is similar to a Pop-Tart but has unique fillings such as a pineapple and rosemary.
+The most popular flavor is blackberry thyme.